laserpilot/Installation_Up_4evr/README.md

  ![SharingSettings](images/Sharing_settings.png)

  - ##### Network
-    Your computer should almsot always be hardwired to the network with ethernet - do not trust wifi.
-However, If you dont need remote access or don’t need internet access for the installation, it’s not a bad idea to disable the Wifi completely so the “Please select a Wireless Network” window doesn’t pop up when you least expect it.
+    Your computer should almost always be hardwired to the network with ethernet - do not trust wifi :)

+     However, If you dont need remote access or don’t need internet access for the installation, it’s not a bad idea to disable the Wifi completely.
+If Wifi is turned off, the “Please select a Wireless Network” window won't pop up when you least expect it.
 You can also turn off the option to ask you to join a new network if the proper one isn't found.

  - ##### Bluetooth
     If running without a mouse or keyboard plugged in, sometimes you can get the annoying  ”Bluetooth keyboard/mouse setup” pop up over your application.
 You can temporality disable these by going to the advanced settings within the Bluetooth Preferences.
 See below for it’s location after clicking Advanced on the Bluetooth setting.